 If the document exists (or will exist) in more than one language, there will be a separate folder of these files for each language version.

-The README.md file should include a brief introduction regarding the document, a list of contributors, release date, and copyright.
+The README.md file should include a brief introduction regarding the document, a list of contributors, and a release date.

 As most users will not have direct access to make changes to the PKP repository, they will need to create a branch to make changes.
 If you do not have full permission you will come across the message box below.